timscodebase/trumptalk4547/src/posts/ca-debt-vs-homeless.md

 ---
-title: "California's $24 Billion Homelessness Spending: An Analysis"
+title: California's $24 Billion Homelessness Spending
-description: "An examination of California's $24 billion investment in homelessness, its outcomes, and the challenges faced."
+description: An examination of California's $24 billion investment in homelessness, its outcomes, and the challenges faced.
 date: '2024-12-31'
 image_id: 'California_Homelessness_Spending_eyqhnu'
 categories: